JB395/documents/README.md

 This light wallet runs in your Chrome browser as a browser extension.
 This wallet requires a Ledger device to use.

 How to install: https://ledger.zendesk.com/hc/en-us/articles/115003776913-How-to-install-and-use-Qtum-with-Ledger

+### Validate and Reproduce Binaries

+Qtum uses a tool called Gitian to make reproducible builds that can be verified by anyone.
+Instructions on setting up a Gitian VM and building Qtum are provided in [Gitan Building](https://github.com/qtumproject/qtum/blob/master/doc/gitian-building.md)

 Building Qtum Core